apache/beam/website/www/site/content/en/documentation/ml/preprocess-data.md

 ## Transforms {#transforms}

 You can use `MLTransform` to perform the following data processing transforms.

+### Data Processing Transforms using TFT

-For information about the transforms, see [Module:tft](https://www.tensorflow.org/tfx/transform/api_docs/python/tft) in the TensorFlow documentation.
+For information about the tft based transforms, see [Module:tft](https://www.tensorflow.org/tfx/transform/api_docs/python/tft) in the TensorFlow documentation.